AstitvaShrestha/Notes-Management-App/README.md

 2. Delete the notes.
 3. Lock/Unlock the notes to enable editing the content of the notes.
 4. Filter the notes by color.
+5. Change the priority of notes later by clicking on the header of notes.

 ## Screenshot
 <p align="center">